paul-rogers/druid/processing/src/main/java/org/apache/druid/queryng/README.md

 * Druid's query stack still produces the set of query runners, and we still invoke `run()`. on each.
-* When the "next gen" engine is enaled, each query runner delegates to the `QueryPlanner` to work out an operator equivalent for what the query runner previously did.
-When the engine is disabled, the query runner does its normal thing.
+* When the "next gen" engine is enabled, each query runner delegates to the `QueryPlanner` to work out an operator equivalent for what the query runner previously did.
+When QueryNG is disabled, the query runner does its normal thing.
-* The `QueryPlanner` has a modified copy of the query runner code, but in a form that works out an operator to use.
+* The `QueryPlanner` has a modified copy of the query runner code, but in a form that works the operators to use.
 Sometimes the planner determines that no operator is needed for a particular query.
 * The `QueryPlanner` then creates an operator.
 Since the outer query runner is tasked with returning a `Sequence`, we then wrap the operator in a `Sequence` so it fits into